patglanz/cisco-spark-domoticz-integration/README.md

 If everything works out okay, you should see a message pop up in your primary spark account, once you issue the command above.

-5. Now you can create the script on the domoticz box that sends notfications to your spark account:
+5. Now you can create the script (or use sparkmessage.sh) on the domoticz box that sends notfications to your spark account:
 Create a scripts directory in the home directory of the user pi: mkdir scripts
 Change directory into the scripts directory: